department-of-veterans-affairs/va.gov-team/products/health-care/checkin/research/staff-facing/st-louis/pilot-feedback/session-notes/session-notes.md

 **Has it made an impact on complaints about long wait times?
 Or impacted the number of Veterans in the waiting room who haven’t been checked in?**

 MSA 1: Improved when the system is functioning adequately.<br>
-MSA 2: If the Veteran comes in right before their appointment the wait is longer because they have learn how to do e-check-in which is a new process for them.
+MSA 2: If the Veteran comes in right before their appointment the wait is longer because they have learn how to do e-check-in which is a new process for them.<br>
+MSA 3: It has increased older veteran’s frustration.
+Younger veterans have fewer complaints.<br>
+MSA 4: Some vets turn around and go home and don’t even try and won’t check in with the MSA.
+When they have a chance to help the veteran, he is already gone.

 **Overall, what do you like about the check-in?**